New measurements show moon has hazardous radiation levels - Up News Info

 The space agency said it will have radiation detectors and a safe shelter aboard all Orion crew capsules flying to the moon.
 As for the actual landers, three separate corporate teams are developing their own craft with NASA oversight.
 For the first Artemis moon landing, at least, the astronauts will live in the ascent portion of their lander.

 The German researchers suggest shelters built of moon dirt — readily available material — for stays of more than a few days.
-The walls should be 80 centimeters (about 2 1/2 feet) thick, they said.
+The walls should be 80 centimetres thick, they said.
 Any thicker and the dirt will emit its own secondary radiation, created when galactic cosmic rays interact with the lunar soil.

 “So in this sense — I think the walls of European Castles would be too thick!”
 Berger wrote in an email.